 The Campus can boast of a modern computer laboratory and a specialist environmental laboratory.
 You will find all the industry-standard facilities required to support the delivery of the full range of all the degree programmes on offer.
 In addition to the laboratories, the campus has facilities, such as:

 - A fully functional library with contemporary books; and

-The campus boasts a good mix of social and leisure facilities on site, from a mix of canteens and restaurants to sporting facilities.
+The campus boasts of a good mix of social and leisure facilities on site, from a mix of canteens and restaurants to sporting facilities.
 Students’ hostels are also available at close proximity to campus.
-The University bus is available to shuttle students to and from campus to various hostels.
-Its mountainous terrains are conducive for “keep fit” and camping activities.
+The students have access to a shuttle system to and from lectures.
+Its mountainous terrain is conducive for “keep fit” and camping activities.

 Around the campus

 Depending on one’s interest, the Akuapem campus offers an enriched array of adventure to explore.
 Each area has its own unique history.
 The culture, festival and people of Akropong lend themselves to a strong tourist attraction.
 Being the capital town of the Akwapim Traditional Area, the “scared seat” of the traditional areas.
 The Odwira festival is a spectacular and colourful ceremony by the people of Akropong, held in September/October and must be on every student’s calendar.
 Akropong has been one of the seats of education in Ghana and has a long standing root in Presbyterian Education.